 Edouard Manet was born in 1832 into a bourgeoisie household in Paris, France.
 He was fascinated by painting from a very young age.
 His parents were not happy with his artistic interests.
 But he was eventually allowed to attend art school, where he studied many of the old masters in Europe.

 He fell very short of his parent’s expectations for him and his life’s choices.
-His father was Auguste Manet, a high-ranking judge, and his mother was named Eugenie-Desiree Fournier, a daughter of a diplomat and goddaughter of the Swedish Crown Prince.
-They were, by all accounts, an influential and well-connected family in Europe.
+His father was Auguste Manet, a high-ranking judge; his mother was Eugenie-Desiree Fournier, the daughter of a diplomat and goddaughter of the Swedish Crown Prince.
+By all accounts, they were an influential and well-connected family in Europe.

 Edouard’s father wanted Edouard to follow him in his legal profession, but he refused and decided to pursue an art career.
-His father was worried that his son’s interests in the art would forever tarnish the family’s good name and reputation.
-So his father continued to present to Edouard different options to guide him away from his pursuit of art.
+His father was worried that his son’s interest in the art would forever tarnish the family’s good name and reputation.
+So, his father continued to present to Edouard different options to guide him away from his pursuit of art.

 It was after Edouard opened his art studio and started to paint professionally that he married Suzanne Leenhoff; Suzanne was an excellent pianist and has been hired by their father in 1851 to teach his sons to play the piano.
 Suzanne was about three years older than Edouard.